 Should You Use Other People's Money to Finance Your Small Business?

 It can be extremely challenging to find the money to start a business.
-In fact, this is one of the biggest hurdles most entrepreneurs face.
+It is one of the biggest hurdles most entrepreneurs face.
 There are many options -- small business loans, investors, small business grants, self-financing, crowdfunding -- but the process of zeroing in on the one funding option that is best for your business may not be a clear-cut process.

 So, what are some things you should consider when you’re looking for capital to start your business?
 The biggest question is: should you fund your business yourself, or should you use other people’s money (OPM) to get your business off the ground?
 Here is a look at each option.

 Self-Financing vs. Other People’s Money

 Self-financing is one path of small business funding, and it includes using your savings, home equity, stocks, bonds, 401k/retirement accounts, and credit cards to fund your business.
 When you go this route, you are very likely to use some bootstrapping techniques to get more bang for your buck.
 The problem with this is that you may not have enough liquidity to move at the pace you want.
 And most importantly, it’s risky.
 You are completely on the hook for the success or failure of your business when you do it alone.

 Other people’s money is the second path.
 It comes in many forms including bank loans, investors, family and friends, venture capital and angel investors, crowdfunding, and vendor financing/leasing.